stIncMale/stincmale.github.io/_posts/2018-07-30-data-replication-pitfall.markdown

 happened in the master.

 ### [](#naive-fix){:.section-link}Naive fix {#naive-fix}
+The original `replicate` algorithm does not specify the order of `create`/`update` operations, their order depends on the diff that comes from the master, the state of the slave, and the sort order in step 2, which is arbitrary.
 At first glance, it appears that the above problem can be solved by executing all `update` actions before executing any of `create` actions.
 The <span style="color: green;">updated</span> algorithm:
 1. Collect all entities in the master that were created/updated since the last execution of this step.
-2. Sort the collected entities by `id` so that the following steps behave identically in all slaves.
+2. Sort the collected entities by `id`.
 3. Transfer the collected and sorted data to all slaves.
 4. In each slave `delete` all entities that exist in the slave and do not exist in the received data.
 5. <span style="color: green;">In each slave iterate over all the received entities preserving the order and `update` all entities that the slave has.</span>